 Reality: Alzheimer's disease has no survivors.
 It destroys brain cells and causes memory changes, erratic behaviors and loss of body functions.
 It slowly and painfully takes away a person's identity, ability to connect with others, think, eat, talk, walk and find his or her way home.

 Reality: Alzheimer's can strike people in their 30s, 40s and even 50s.
-This is called younger-onset Alzheimer's.
+This is called younger-onset Alzheimer's (also referred to as early onset).
 It is estimated that there are more than 5 million people living with Alzheimer’s disease in the United States.
-This includes 5.2 million people age 65 and older and 200,000 people younger than age 65 with younger-onset Alzheimer’s disease.
+This includes the over 5 million people age 65 and older and 200,000 people younger than age 65 with younger-onset Alzheimer’s disease.

 Myth 4: Drinking out of aluminum cans or cooking in aluminum pots and pans can lead to Alzheimer’s disease.